-Materials needed: Portable file box or pull-out file drawer for incoming school paperwork, mail/bills, pens, pencils, paper, family calendar.
+Materials needed: Portable file box or pull-out file drawer for incoming school paperwork, mail/bills, pens, pencils, paper, and family calendar.
 Note: The Workspace/Family Communications Center in the kitchen should contain ONLY active paperwork.
 The portable file box should have a home, take it out when you use it, and put it away when finished.
-File paid bills (or better yet, scan them and shred the hard copy) and other Reference materials (that don’t require Action but need to be saved) in a file cabinet in an office space.
+File paid bills (or better yet, scan them and shred the hard copy) and other Reference materials (that don’t require action but need to be saved) in a file cabinet in an office space.

 Tip: A key clutter issue in the kitchen is simply having too many cups, dishes, utensils, etc. that aren’t used on a daily basis.
 If that’s the case, consider downsizing to what you truly only need and use regularly.
 Use the GOPACK Method to help you with this task.